mo-sangha/book/chapters/2.typ

 Practitioners usually need to get adjusted to pure effortlessness.
 To allow vivid, heavy emotional waves within awareness can be difficult.
-We want to dive into analysis, worry about the emotions, self-judgment, and many other distractions from purely present awareness.
+We habitually dive into analysis, worry about the emotions, self-judge, and take part in many other distractions from purely present awareness.
 Yet in the very face of that heavy experience, the most vivid recognition of awareness can occur.
+We begin to truly realize the pure basis of all experience.
-When seen as the pure basis for experience, one seemingly reorientates into awareness, the fourth time.
+One seemingly reorientates into pure consciousness: empty cognizance as the fourth time.

 #quote(block: true, attribution: [Longchenpa @treasure-trove])[ // p.234
   When something such as an afflictive emotion arises vividly, in letting it arise